strongloop/strongloop.com2/_posts/2019-09-05-august-milestone.md

 [Appsody](https://appsody.dev/) is an open source project that makes creating cloud native applications simple.
 It provides application stacks for open source runtimes and frameworks, which are pre-configured with cloud native capabilities for Kubernetes and Knative deployments.

-This month we published an Appsody stack of Node.js LoopBack that extends the [Node.js](https://github.com/appsody/stacks/tree/master/incubator/nodejs) stack and provides a powerful solution to build open APIs and Microservices in TypeScript.
+This month, LoopBack has been added as one of the application stacks in Appsody to provide a powerful solution to build open APIs and Microservices in TypeScript.
 You can try its image in [stack Node.js-LoopBack](https://github.com/appsody/stacks/tree/master/incubator/nodejs-loopback)

 ## AJV Keywords Support